 Leases generally specify that the leased property can only be put to a particular use.
 The use can only be changed with the consent of both parties.
 The tenant will also be restricted by planning/zoning law to a use approved by the planning/zoning authority or that is in line with past uses of the property.
 The building authority can provide information concerning permitted usage.

-For commercial premises in large-scale development, there may be house rules set by the developer of the whole building to which the lessees will adhere.
+For commercial premises in large-scale development, there may be house rules set by the developer of the whole building to which the tenants will adhere.

 Leases normally restrict the scope of activities the tenant may carry on in the leased premises.
 Changing the scope of activities requires the prior consent of the landlord.
 Activities which may cause a nuisance are also prohibited under commercial lease agreements.